 Autism diagnoses have drastically increased over the last few decades.
-However, scientists still do not know the exact cause of autism spectrum disorder (ASD).
+However, scientists still do not know what causes autism spectrum disorder (ASD) exactly.

-Many theories and studies link certain genetic and environmental factors to autism, but none of them have been declared causes at this point.
+Many theories and studies link certain genetic and environmental factors to autism, but none have been declared causes.

 Still, knowing the factors that could potentially increase the risk of having autism is helpful.
-Let’s look at the potential autism causes that scientists have identified so far.
+Let’s look at the potential autism causes scientists have identified.
 We’ll also discuss what to do when your child or loved one receives an autism diagnosis.

-What Are the Most Common Potential Autism Causes?
+Exploring the Most Common Potential Factors That Causes Autism

-Instead of looking at one main cause of autism, let’s look at the various risk factors.
+Instead of focusing solely on one main factor that causes autism, let’s look at the various risk factors involved.

 Genetic Risk Factors for Autism

 A parent does not have to have ASD to pass on autism to their child.
 Certain gene changes increase the risk of genetic autism, and a parent can be a carrier of one of these gene changes without having autism themselves.
-Genetic disorders, such as having fragile X syndrome, are also linked to autism.
+Genetic disorders like Fragile X syndrome are also linked to autism.

 Additionally, there is a higher risk of ASD if you have a sibling on the spectrum.
-Twins and multiples also have a higher risk, as well as babies born less than a year apart from each other.
+Twins and multiples also have a higher risk, and babies born less than a year apart.
 Low weight at birth can also increase the risk, as well as being born prematurely.
-Additionally, your genetic risk factors increase if you are born to older parents.
+Also, genetic risk factors increase if you are born to older parents.

 Biological Risk Factors for Autism

-As the fertilized egg divides itself, the mutation can continue to occur in each cell.
+As the fertilized egg divides, the mutation can continue in each cell.
 What happens with these mutations?
 Research is ongoing, but it appears that the mutation can affect single genes or entire strands of DNA.

 When a full strand of DNA is affected, multiple genes may be duplicated or deleted.
 Studies have recently found that people with autism have more duplicated genes than people without autism.

-As with genetic risk factors, the spontaneously mutated genes do not seem to cause autism, but it appears that they can increase the risk factor.
+As with genetic risk factors, the spontaneously mutated genes do not seem to cause autism, but they can increase the risk factor.

 Environmental Risk Factors for Autism